jython/jbang-catalog/IMPLEMENTATION.md

         |___/
 ```

-The purpose of the `jython-cli` program is to generate a Jython.java type program from dependency information (metadata) added to a Jython script.
+The purpose of the `jython-cli` program is to generate, compile and run a Jython.java type program from dependency information (metadata) added to a Jython script.

-## PEP-723 (Inline Script Metadata)
+## Inline Script Metadata

 We took inspiration from [PEP-723](https://peps.python.org/pep-0723/) and adopted its metadata format (TOML) to specify: